pgmi Session API Reference#

 pgmi_source_view#

-All project source files (excludes deploy.sql and __test__/ files).
+All project source files (excludes the root deploy.sql and __test__/ files).

 This view provides direct access to all discovered files.
 For most use cases, prefer pgmi_plan_view which adds execution ordering via metadata.